 You will also order leaflets, factsheets and any other material that is needed for the service information packs.

 Please read the full role description before applying.
 We currently have no open opportunities in this role.

-You will make brief follow-up telephone calls to stroke survivors and carers.
-The aim of these calls will be to check on the stroke survivors progress, identify any additional needs that need to be addressed, signpost to other resources and offer reassurance.
+You'll make regular telephone calls to stroke survivors and carers who are being supported by the Gateshead Family and Carer Support Service.
+The aim of these calls will be to check on the stroke survivor's progress, identify any additional needs, and signpost to other resources and offer reassurance.

-You’ll accurately record, in writing, the details of any calls, highlight and report back to the service coordinator any issues or additional needs that need to be followed up and input details of these calls and any other necessary information into a central database that holds the details of all our services.
+You’ll accurately record, in writing, the details of any calls and highlight and report any issues or additional needs.
+You will input details of these calls and any other necessary information into a central database that holds the details of all our services.